• Home

 Street food in Cebu

 Here it’s where it gets interesting.
 If you’ve read my post about Street food in Bangkok, you know I love street food.
-But I wouldn’t really dare to eat much on the street in the Philippines.
+But I wouldn’t really dare to eat much on the street food in the Philippines.
 Except for balut.

 Balut